noras-salman/noras-salman/README.md

 ### Hi there 👋

+## 🌟 About Me
+I'm a tech veteran with 16+ years of experience.
+I specialize in crafting high availability systems for peak performance, quality, and security. 💻

+## 💼 Expertise
+- Design, Implementation, Maintenance: I make systems sing!
+- Leadership, Project Management: 8 years of leading teams to success. 🌟
+- Development: I thrive on web systems and architecture. 😎

+## 🌐 Global Collaborator
+I've worked with diverse minds worldwide, conquering challenges together.
+Let's connect and create magic! 🌍
 <!--
 **noras-salman/noras-salman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.